Jamezcua20/Ejemplos-C-/README.md

 Nos estamos viendo,

 Atte: Your Pal, The Mechanic.
+(Es referencia a Ironman 3, joyita infravalorada).

 - **Ameeeezcua**